Genartists/FrontendWeb-FInal-Project/README.md

 # FrontendWeb-FInal-Project
+Education purpose
-Education purpose.Creating a music Web Application by fetching data from Spotify.
+Creating a music Web Application using Reactjs and fetching data from Spotify.